canonical/hotsos/defs/README.md

 #### MappedProperties

-Some properties use the ystruct mapped properties feature meaning they are implemented as a root property with one or more "member" properties and the two map to each other.
+Some properties use the [propertree](https://github.com/dosaboy/propertree) mapped properties feature meaning they are implemented as a root property with one or more "member" properties and the two map to each other.
 For example if we have a property *mainprop* and it has two member properties *mp1* and *mp2* it can be defined using either of the following formats:

 ```
 myleaf: